nmtc-run/nmtc-run.github.io/pages/donate.md

 Every cent supports the continued viability of the NMTC Spring & Fall Race Series, the Eugene Curnow Marathon, and the Minnesota Voyageur Trail Ultramarathon.

-* **Your donation supports a community.** Local runners of all ages and abilities can enjoy 15 completely free and absolutely fun Spring and Fall Series events.
+* **Your donation supports a community.** Local runners of all ages and experience levels can enjoy 15 completely free and absolutely fun Spring and Fall Series events.

 * **Your donation encourages volunteering.** You enable NMTC to offer a discount to Curnow and Voyageur racers who help create fantastic experiences for our community.